Gaussian Process-Gated Hierarchical Mixtures of Experts: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we first show how our GPHME explains the DGPs by mimicking their behaviors.
-Then we discuss the different settings of $\bfOmega$ and choices of the height of trees.
-Next, we compare our methods with the Bayesian HMEs (BHMEs) \cite{bishop2012bayesian} as well as with soft and hard trees.
-All the results suggest that there is a need for projection in feature spaces.
+In this section, we first show how our GPHME {interprets} the DGPs by mimicking their behaviors.
+Then we discuss the different settings of $\boldsymbol{\Omega}$ and choices of the height of trees.
+Next, we compare our methods with the Bayesian HMEs (BHMEs) \cite{bishop2012bayesian} as well as with soft and hard trees. {Furthermore, we conduct a comparison between our model and SOTA tree-based GPs.} All the results suggest that there is a need for projection in feature spaces.
 Finally, we show results of implementation of our methods on large-scale data.

 All the experiments ran on a single machine of NVIDIA TITAN RTX GPU having 24GB RAM, but can also be directly launched on CPUs.